-- Leg pain, often at night.
+- Aching pain in the foot or leg, often at night.
 Pain may go away when the leg is dangled down.

 Anyone with poor circulation is at risk for ischemic wounds.
 Other conditions that can cause ischemic wounds include:

-- Diseases that cause inflammation, such as lupus
+- Diseases that cause blood vessel inflammation, such as lupus

 - High blood pressure

-- Lymphedema, which causes fluid to build up in the legs
+- Blockage of the lymph vessels, which causes fluid to build up in the legs

-To treat an ischemic ulcer, your doctor will try to restore blood flow to your legs.
+To treat an ischemic ulcer, blood flow to your legs needs to be restored.
 You may need to take medicine.
 In some cases, you may need surgery.

 - Always keep the wound clean and bandaged to prevent infection.

-- Before applying a dressing, cleanse the wound thoroughly.
-Ask your doctor which cleanser to use.
+- Before applying a dressing, clean the wound thoroughly according to your provider's instructions.

 - Check your feet and legs every day.
 Check the tops and bottoms, ankles, heels, and between your toes.
 Look for changes in color and red or sore areas.

-- Wear shoes that fit properly and don't rub or put pressure on your feet.
+- Wear shoes that fit properly and do not rub or put pressure on your feet.
 Wear socks that fit.
-Socks that are too big can fold up in your shoes and cause a sore.
+Socks that are too big can bunch up in your shoes and cause rubbing of the skin, which can lead to a sore.

-- Don't cross your legs when sitting.
-This can cut off blood flow to your legs.
-Try not to sit or stand too long in one position.
+- Try not to sit or stand too long in one position.